MooersLab/biological-crystallography-voice-in/README.md

 These short snippets of the LaTeX are recognized and rendered correctly by most markdown type setting languages including org-mode.

 ## Usage
-After the commands have been uploaded, you can utilize them immediately.
+You can utilize the commands immediately after they have been uploaded.
 I toggle Voice In on and off by using a keyboard shortcut.
 I then dictate the command.
-See the documentation for the Voice In plug-in to learn how to configure keyboard shortcuts.
+See the Voice In plug-in documentation to learn how to configure keyboard shortcuts.

 ## Installation
-Each command is paired with the inserted text on a single line in of a comma separated value file (biocryst.csv).
+Each command is paired with the inserted text on a single line in a comma-separated value file (biocryst.csv).
-Equations, code snippets, and so on that span multiple lines are placed inside of double quotes.
+Equations, code snippets, and so on that span multiple lines are placed inside double quotes.
-Use the **Bulk Add** button in Voice In Plus to upload these commands into your collection of custom commands.
+You can upload these commands into your collection of custom commands using the **Bulk Add** button in Voice In Plus.

 ## Contents of the library biocryst.csv